 • Faster, easier approval process than a dedicated short code

 Next steps for the transition to 10DLCs

-At Markteron, we are committed to helping our clients transition to ten-digit long codes quickly and easily.
+We are committed to helping our clients transition to 10-digit long codes quickly and easily.
 If you are an existing Mobile Messaging customer, we will navigate the transition from a shared short code to your dedicated 10DLC.
 If you’re a new Mobile Messaging customer, you will automatically get your own 10DLC as part of your partnership with Marketron.